-- A. All commercial development adjacent to any Residential district, or any lot with a residence, school, church, or institution of human care shall have a fifty (50) foot or greater unscreened green space buffer or a fifteen (15) foot screened green space buffer along common property lines.
+- A. Commercial Development - 1.
+All commercial development adjacent to any Residential district, or any lot with a residence, school, church, or institution of human care shall have a fifty (50) foot or greater unscreened green space buffer or a fifteen (15) foot screened green space buffer along common property lines.
 The screening may be either vegetative or opaque fencing and may be placed anywhere within the buffer.
-No structures, materials, or vehicular parking shall be permitted within the side and rear yard buffers.
-All commercial development adjacent to all other uses must maintain ten (10) foot side and rear yard landscape buffers. - B. All industrial development adjacent to any Residential district, or a residence, school, church, or institution for human care shall have a buffer yard of no less than two hundred (200) feet.
-No structures, stored materials, or vehicular parking shall be permitted within the buffer yard.
-All industrial development shall have front yard buffers of no less than one-half (1⁄2) the front yard building setback.
+No structures, materials, or vehicular parking shall be permitted within the side and rear yard buffers. - 2.
+All commercial development adjacent to all other uses must maintain ten (10) foot side and rear yard landscape buffers. - B. Industrial Development - 1.
+All industrial development adjacent to any Residential district, or a residence, school, church, or institution for human care shall have an unscreened buffer yard of no less than two hundred (200) feet.
+No structures, stored materials, or vehicular parking shall be permitted within the buffer yard. - 2.
+All industrial development adjacent to any use other than an industrial use shall have screened front yard buffers of no less than one-half (1⁄2) the front yard building setback, which may be included within the 200-foot buffer required in this subsection. - 3.
+All industrial development adjacent to any use shall have 20' screened side and rear landscape buffers. - C. Multi-family Development - 1.
+All multi-family adjacent to any Residential district, or any lot with a residence, school, church, or institution of human care shall have, along common property lines, screened green space buffers as follows: - a.
+Front and rear: a minimum of 15' - b.
+Side: a minimum of 12' - D. In all buffer yards, the exterior width beyond the vegetative screen shall be planted with grass, seed, sod, or ground cover.